edwinvautier/go-bot/README.md

 We use wit.ai to understand natural language, a token is also needed as `WIT_TOKEN`

 We also use youtube api to search for musics or videos, a token is needed as `YOUTUBE_TOKEN` and can be created in google's applications admin console.

+Finally, to get the weather informations our API uses OpenWeather.
+[Get your API token](https://openweathermap.org/api) and save it in .env as `OWN_API_KEY`.

 ```sh
   docker-compose up --build